Section Links

 The Bell Choir provides an opportunity for ringers to present music in the worship service approximately once a month to glorify God.
 This choir rehearses in the church sanctuary from 6:45 to 7:15 pm two Wednesdays a month and before the Sunday service in which they play.
 The Bell Choir is open to everyone from grade four and older who enjoys hearing the bells, and like to play them.

-Bread of Life Guitar and Flute Ensemble
+Bread of Life Ensemble

 The purpose of this group of guitar and percussion players is to accompany the contemporary services throughout the year for God's greater glory.
 It is open to anyone who enjoys playing guitar or percussion.
 Rehearsals are held as needed.